liucaouw/liucao.github.io/_pages/about.md

   - /about.html
 ---

 Dr. Liu CAO (曹琉) is currently an Assistant Professor in Electronic Information Engineering at City University of Hong Kong (Dongguan).
+He received a Ph.D. degree in Electrical and Computer Engineering at the University of Washington, Seattle, WA, USA.
+His research interest include

-I'm always looking for self-motivated students in my team.
+I'm always looking for highly self-motivated students in my team.
 If you are interested, please send me your CV and transcripts!

-Appointments
+Work experience
 --
 - Assistant Professor (2025/03~present)\
 City University of Hong Kong (Dongguan), Dongguan, Guangdong, China